-It would be a good idea for your congregation to schedule a new BIC to begin in late January or early February.
-Then when you follow up with Christmas Eve worship guests, you can be specific-"We have a new Bible Information Class beginning in two Sundays."
+It would be a good idea for your congregation to schedule a new BIC to begin 4-6 weeks after any major outreach event (Christmas Eve, Easter, Community Picnic, etc.) Then when you follow up with guests, you can be specific-"We have a new Bible Information Class beginning in two Sundays."
 If you're a layperson, offer to join them at the class.
-Or, if their contact information reveals they joined you on Christmas Eve at the encouragement of a family member or friend, ask that member to attend BIC with the guest they invited.
-Even long time members benefit spiritually from a catechetical review.
+Or, if their contact information reveals they joined you at the encouragement of a family member or friend, ask that member to attend BIC with the guest they invited.
+Even long-time members benefit spiritually from a catechetical review.
 But it also sets the guest at ease to be able to attend the class with someone they know.